marmistead91/NFL-Draft-Classification/README.md

 ![](NFL_class_pics/drafted_vs_non.png)

 # Model making
 Turned 2000-2017 data and split into train-test-split to be able to train models and predict.
 Ran KNN, Logistic regression, random forest and XGBoost models.
-With all of these models I did GridSearch to tune all hyperparameters.
+With all of these models I did GridSearch to tuned all hyperparameters.
+The top 5 most important features in my model were the players bench repetitions, vertical jump, 3 cone drill time, weight, and their broad jump.

 # Final model
 XGBoost ended up being my best fitting model with an accuracy of 69% and F1 score of .79.
 These numbers are significant because 64% of players invited are drafted and I had a better accuracy for my predictions and a low amount of false positives.
+False positives means the model predicted that they were drafted when in reality they were not.

 # Further Exploration
 I obtained data for the 2018/2019 combine and draft and ran my models on them.
 For these years I needed a accuracy score higher than 60.2%.
-The data was cleaned so it can be ran in my model.
-When I ran the model I got an accuracy score of 63.7% and a F1 score of .76.
+The data was cleaned so it can be ran in the same model.
+When I predicted the 2018/2019 class with my model I got an accuracy score of 63.7% and a F1 score of 0.76.